storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 ### Amazon AWS S3 using native credentials

-cunoFS can also use the file supplied by Amazon AWS S3:
+Object Mount can also use the file supplied by Amazon AWS S3:

 ```
 ~/.aws/credentials